znopp/Untitled-Ocean-Game/README.md

 ## Versions

-In the Releases section are every version of the game I have built.
+In the Releases section is every version of the game I have built.
 Up until version 0.9.0, it was only built for Windows, but 0.9.0 and forward have been and will be created for Windows, Linux and MacOS.
 I achieve this by using Unity's own build tool, so if something is broken, it is not because of me!

 ## Attribution